-The second observatory, the McKenzie Tower, was erected by Donald McKenzie on his property on the south side of Lundy's Lane, in 1846.
-Located west of the Drummond Hill Church, it was the only one of the five observatories to be located on the south side of Lundy's Lane.
+The second observatory, the McKenzie Tower, was erected by Donald McKenzie on his property in 1846.
+Located just west of the Drummond Hill Church, it was the only one of the five observatories to be located on the south side of Lundy's Lane.
 Rising to a height of 80 feet, the tower had a sturdy stone foundation and its bottom two stories were covered with clapboard.
-The tower had three observation platforms with protective railings: at the top of the second storey, 2/3 of the way up the tower and at the top, where a telescope was located to supply distant views of the surrounding country.
 The observatory contained a flight of stairs, and was covered by lattice work where the clapboard ended.
-On the ground floor, souvenirs such as Indian bead-work, bullets found on the site of the battle, stone specimens, bows and arrows, and canes were sold.
-There was a 25 cent charge for tourists visiting the tower, but it was free to local residents and school children.
+The tower had three observation platforms with protective railings: at the second storey, 2/3 of the way up the tower and at the top, where a telescope was located to supply distant views of the surrounding countryside.
+On the ground floor, souvenirs such as Indian beadwork, bullets found on the site of the battle, stone specimens, bows and arrows, and canes were sold.
+There was a 25-cent charge for tourists visiting the tower, but it was free to local residents and school children.
 In early 1851, McKenzie enlarged and renovated his observatory, which was operating very successfully.
-Unfortunately, the tower was destroyed in a spectacular fire on July 4th, 1851, which some suggested was deliberately set.
+Unfortunately, the tower was destroyed in a spectacular fire on July 4th, 1851.
+Some suggested the fire was deliberately set.
 No photographs of the first two observation towers are known to exist.

 The Fourth Tower or Durham/Davis Tower, as seen from the Third Tower or Fralick’s “Scott Tower”

-The fourth observatory was built prior to 1855, and was located near the north-east corner of Lundy's Lane and Drummond Road.
+The fourth observatory was built prior to 1855, located near the north-east corner of Lundy's Lane and Drummond Road.
 It was constructed by a Mr. Davis, and later run by a Mr. Durham, as a consequence of which the tower is referred to as both the Davis and Durham Observatory.
-It was built on top of a two-storey red-brick building whose second floor was used by lodges for meetings.
+It was built on top of a two-storey red brick building whose second floor was used by lodges for meetings.
 As the fourth observatory was located on lower land than the previous towers, it surpassed them all in height.
-This observatory was used by area residents to glimpse the Battle of Ridgeway during the Fenian Raids of 1866.
+This observatory was used by area residents to glimpse the Battle of Ridgeway during the Fenian Raids in1866.
 In 1869 or 1870, several pieces of the observatory were blown down during a fierce storm.
 The tower was dismantled in 1870, but its competitor, the Fralick Tower, stood for many years after the closure of the fourth observatory.